waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Coordinate Theory:** West Shaft exit is x=11.
 East Shaft is ~19 tiles east in dungeon, so exit should be ~x=30 in City.
 - **Goldenrod City West:** Verified cul-de-sac.
 Blocked East by Rocket Grunt (16, 23) and walls.
 Blocked North by Game Corner.
 Must use Underground to reach East side.
 - **Goldenrod City:** Verified (5, 25) is Bill's House (Dead End).
-- **Switch Room Strategy:** West Shaft exits to West City (Dead End).
-Must find internal Underground entrance to Central/East Switch Room.
-Target: Unexplored Door at (22, 10) in Main Underground.
+- **Switch Room Strategy:** West Shaft verified as dead end.
+Primary target: Door at (22, 10) in Main Underground (likely leads to Middle Room/Emergency Switch).
+Secondary: Re-verify NE Ladder (22, 27) for East Shaft access.